-- 1. Reminder the children are reminded of how they should be behaving, what they should be doing and what is expected behaviour. - 2.
+- 1. Reminder the children are reminded of how they should be behaving, what they should be doing and what is expected behaviour.
+Staff may also support the child by suggesting an alternative way for them to express their actions, feelings or needs. - 2.
 Warning this is a warning to explain to the child that they have already had a reminder and now they have an official "warning".
 This means; if the behaviour does not stop or improve they will receive a Red Behaviour Slip. - 3.
 Red Behaviour Slip this is given after the first 2 processes have been followed.
 The pupil will take the behaviour slip to the Head Teacher or another senior member of staff.
 They will be spoken to about the behaviour, discuss what should or could have happened to prevent the red letter and a copy will be sent home for parents to read and sign.
 The Red Behaviour slip will explain what has happened and the consequences e.g. receive a detention/speak to a member of staff the following day.
 The pupils will miss a playtime and complete work or a task, which will help them to reflect on their behaviour or actions and think about what they could do to improve or prevent it happening again.

-If a behaviour is unacceptable or serious (e.g. hurting others/swearing/damaging property), then a Red Behaviour Slip can be administered straight away.
+If a behaviour is unacceptable or serious (e.g. hurting others/swearing/damaging property), then a Red Behaviour Slip can be administered straight away and the first 2 steps do not need to be followed.